wbotelhos/rspeed/README.md

 ### First run

-1. Since we has no statistics on the first time, we run all specs and collect it;
+1. Since we have no statistics on the first time, we run all specs and collect it;

 ```json
 { "file": "./spec/models/1_spec.rb", "time": 0.01 }